jdubray/sam-samples/todomvc-app/readme.md

 The "mods" directory contains a modularized version of the application.

+## ES6 Implementation

+The code supports an ES6 implementation.
+You can comment/uncomment the E6 and ES5 sections in index.html

+You would need to run a local web server to load the index.html file.

 ## License

 The SAM sample code is <a rel="license" href="http://unlicense.org/">"unlicensed"</a><br>